The Beginning is a Great Place to Start

 Early Intervention programs employ professional, degreed therapists who are expert at helping a child reach their full potential.
 Early intervention services are important to improving a child’s development, both in how they directly impact the child and how they benefit the family by strengthening and empowering a nurturing environment.

-All kids develop at different rates, and not meeting milestones at the same time as other kids the same age is not always a reason to worry.
+All children develop at different rates, and not meeting developmental milestones at the same time as other kids of the same age is not always a reason to worry.
 For example, some babies start walking as early as 9 months, while others may not take their first steps for more than a year.
-Sometimes children who may appear to be lagging catch up on their own, but a child with a developmental disability, such as autism, will need therapeutic intervention to reach their best potential.
+Sometimes children who may appear to be lagging catch up on their own, but a child with a developmental delay will need therapeutic intervention to reach their best potential.
+It is important to identify delays in motor-, cognitive-, social- and language development and seek the necessary intervention.

 • Think about any questions or concerns related to the development of the child.